lancsunise/stayathome/03_readings.md

 ### C/C++

 + The C Programming Language by Brian Kernighan and Dennis Ritchie: in my opinion this is one of the most important programming books.
 It shows how things in computer science are not actually moving that quick.
-Yes, we can new things, but the main concepts remain.
+Yes, new things do come out, but the main concepts remain the same.
 + C++ Primer by Josee Lajoie and Stanley B. Lippman: this book is virtually a reference book as well.
 It contains most of the modern C++ features and it is a pretty decent book to have in your collection if you're into C++.

 ### Other Languages

 > Everyone has their favourite languages.
-If your favourite language isn't covered here, which book or tutorial did you follow to learn the language.
-Fancy sharing that with your peers?
+If your favourite language isn't covered here, which book or tutorial did you follow to learn the language?
 Jump to "Participation" to see how to contribute.

 ## Concurrency